NataEn/Advanced-JS-Topics/oop_and_prototypes.md

 ```

-But, in this method, we have the word "this" reffering to the instance the function is called upon.
+But, in this method, we have the word "this" referring to the instance the function is called upon.
 And, as this function is created/copied on every new instance creation, we can just put it on the **_prototype_ of the function constructor** (the function prototype):
 The function "Person", has a "Prototype" (and a **_proto_**) attribute that is pointing to Persons prototype.
 When we use the "new" key word in `new Person("first","last")` the new instance will point to that same prorotype with its **_proto_**
 attribute.